African Fat-Tailed Gecko Care Sheet

 African Fat-Tailed Gecko Heating Requirements

 Humans are warm-blooded, which means that our body temperature is automatically regulated.
 African fat-tailed geckos, however, are cold-blooded, which means that they have to move between areas of different temperatures to regulate their body temperature.
 In the wild, African fat-tailed geckos warm up during the day by sleeping in a warm burrow or patch of sunlight.
-In captivity, the best way to replicate the warming effects of sunlight is with a heat lamp.
+In captivity, the best way to replicate the warming effects of sunlight is with a heat lamp, possibly supplemented (but not replaced) by a heat mat.

 Generally speaking, a ~50w halogen heat bulb or two should be plenty for achieving the desired temperatures in your African fat-tailed gecko terrarium.
-Here are some good options:
+My preferred halogen flood bulbs for reptile heating are the Arcadia Halogen Heat Lamp and the Zoo Med Repti Tuff Splashproof Halogen Lamp.

-However, if you notice that the warm hide is too warm, dial down the heat with a plug-in lamp dimmer or switch to a lower wattage bulb.
-If the general air temperature is too cool, try adding another or higher-wattage heat bulb.
+If you notice that the warm hide is getting too warm, add another piece of stone/wood on top or switch to a lower wattage bulb.
+If things are too cool, try an additional heat lamp or using a higher-wattage heat bulb.

 Creating the Basking Area

-Place one of the hides (I prefer a rectangular black box hide for this) directly under the heat lamp(s) and place a slab of stone like thin flagstone, aquarium slate, or slate tile on top to create a basking platform.
+Place one of the hides (I prefer a rectangular black box hide for this) directly under the heat lamp(s) and place a light-colored slab of stone (ex: flagstone, sandstone) or hardwood on top to create a basking platform.
 The hide underneath will be the warm hide.
-The heat lamp should be able to heat the warm hide to the target temperature, but this can vary depending on room temperature, thickness of the rock, etc.
+The heat lamp should be able to heat the warm hide to the target temperature, but this can vary depending on room temperature, thickness of the basking surface, etc.

-If your warm hide is not getting warm enough, add a heat mat under the hide box, covered with 1” of substrate to prevent direct contact.
-Plug this heat mat in to a thermostat such as Inkbird or Jumpstart brand.
-Place the thermostat probe inside the warm hide to regulate its temperature.
+If your warm hide is not getting warm enough: add a heat mat under the hide box, covered with 1” of substrate to prevent direct contact.
+Plug this heat mat in to a thermostat such as the Inkbird brand.
+Place the thermostat probe inside the warm hide to regulate its temperature correctly.
+For best results, schedule your heat mat to turn off a few hours after sunset rather than immediately at sunset to replicate that lingering-warmth effect nocturnal reptiles benefit from in the wild!

 Tracking Temperature